pogh/blog/content/blog-two/2.1 Dataframes/index.md

 ---
 title: Dataframes
 date: "2022-11-23"
-description: Get to know your data first
+description: "Get to know your data first: It is essential to spend time on understanding the patterns in your data before you embark on the statistics."
 ---

 Load a dataframe: ```worms <- read.csv("worms.csv")```